Starting or improving an information security program

-If you want to be better at cyber security, the guidance and reference on this site is an option to consider.
+If you want to be better at information security, the guidance and reference on this site is an option to consider.

-Take control of your cyber security one step at a time.
-Start a practical cyber security program that helps you reduce risk, earn trust, and keep your business on track, even if you don’t have a lot of time or budget.
+Take control of your information security one step at a time.
+Start a practical information security program that helps you reduce risk, earn trust, and keep your business on track, even if you don’t have a lot of time or budget.

-Why you should have a cyber security program …
+Why you should have a information security program …

-Cyber security is a risk management problem.
-Risk management is considering the possibility of something happening, how badly it would hurt, how likely it is, and what you can do about it.
+Information security is a risk management problem.
+Risk management is considering the possibility of something happening, how badly it would hurt, how likely it is, and what you can do about it to help prevent it.
 Risk management is considering risks and planning how to treat or mitigate them.

-Small businesses sometimes (28% by some studies) do nothing about cyber security because the risks feel abstract or they believe they are too small to be a target of an attack.
+Small businesses sometimes (28% by some studies) do nothing about information security because the risks feel abstract, they believe they are too small to be a target of an attack, they can’t or don’t allocate budget, or they don’t have the expertise.

 However: